top of page

 What does "Not in Catalog" mean?

-The transfer from cloudLibrary to hoopla is now complete.
-The current "Not in Catalog" heading means that our library system does not currently own the license for the titles.
+"Not in Catalog" heading means that our library system does not currently own the license for the titles.
 There could be a few reasons for this: 1) The title is too new (or forthcoming) and is not yet available for purchase; 2) the title is available for purchase but there hasn't been enough interest, or 3) the title has not yet been requested by a customer.
 The good news is that if there is a title you are interested in that is showing "Not in Catalog," you can request it by opening the title and selecting the "Request" button.
 We can't guarantee that every request will be fulfilled but we do see and review every title requested.
 Currently, customers may have up to 3 simultaneous requests at one time.
 If a book you requested is ordered, you'll be notified.

 What’s the difference between a hold and a request?